What exactly is Porteus Kiosk?

 2) It's locked down by default

-Porteus Kiosk is ready to be exposed on a public network without fear of being modified or manipulated by inside users or outside intruders.
-The only authorities capable of making changes are: the kiosk owner (administrator) or the Porteus Team in case kiosks are signed to the automatic updates service.
-Our role is to make this feature a top priority and fix all discovered issues as soon as possible.
-You do not have to be involved in this task at all - when the 'automatic updates' service is active we do this job ourselves and let you focus on evolving your own business.
+Porteus Kiosk is ready to be exposed on a public network without the fear of being modified or manipulated by inside users or outside intruders.
+The only authorities capable of making changes are: the kiosk owner (administrator) or the Porteus Team in case when kiosks are signed to the automatic updates service.
+Our role is to make this feature a top priority and fix security vulnerabilities, bugs and other reported issues as soon as possible.
+You do not have to be involved in this task at all - when the 'automatic updates' service is active we maintain the kiosk system and let you focus on evolving your own business.

 3) It's secured by design

-a) Porteus Kiosk is distributed in the 'isohybrid' format and even when installed on writable media, the operating system is still burnt onto the target device in the same way as it would be burnt on a CD or DVD.
+a) Porteus Kiosk is distributed as the read-only iso9660 image and even when installed on writable media, the operating system is still burnt onto the target device in the same way as it would be burnt on a CD or DVD.
 Utilizing this method enhances the security and stability of the kiosk by preventing unauthorized manipulation of the system components.

 - The kiosk is perfectly stable during the session and does not depend on reading from booting media which is powered down entirely.
 When startup is finished the kiosk turns into a diskless terminal letting you save on energy bills and helping the environment.

 - Porteus Kiosk should be considered as "read-only" operating system.
-Temporary data is saved to the virtual system in RAM and never on the hd/flash/SSD drives ensuring maximum life expectancy.
-Storage media devices are active only for very short time when the system boots.
+By default the temporary data is saved to the virtual filesystem in RAM and never on the hd/flash/SSD drives ensuring maximum life expectancy.
+Storage media devices are active only for very short time during system boot.

 4) Guarantees the privacy